-Sweet, orange-scented and chock-full of cranberries and walnuts, this bread is perfect for the holidays.
-I came up with the recipe over the weekend because I had a ton of fresh cranberries leftover from Thanksgiving.
-There was a Cranberry Nut Bread recipe on the back of the Ocean Spray bag and I figured, “How bad could it be?”
-Well, I should have known better.
-It was dry, tough and sunken in the middle.
-A pound of butter, five loaves and one very messy kitchen later, I arrived at this version.
+Sweet, orange-scented, and chock-full of cranberries and walnuts, this quick bread is tailor-made for the holidays.
+I came up with the recipe as a way to use up loads of fresh cranberries I had left over from Thanksgiving.
+There was a Cranberry Nut Bread recipe on the back of the cranberry bag and I figured, “How bad could it be?”
+Well, I should have known better!
+It was dry and sunken in the middle.
+A pound of butter, five loaves, and one very messy kitchen later, I arrived at this version.

-It’s a classic quick bread, which means very easy to throw together.
+It’s a classic quick bread, which means quick and easy to throw together.
 The hardest part is chopping up the fresh cranberries because they like to roll all over the place.
-But it’s important to use them as opposed to dried because they add a pleasant tartness and look so pretty and festive once the bread is sliced.
+It’s important to use fresh as opposed to dried because they add a pleasant tartness and look so pretty and festive once the bread is sliced.

 Begin by combining the buttermilk, orange zest, orange juice, melted butter and egg in a small bowl.
-You can use freshly squeezed orange juice or bottled – it doesn’t matter.
-Also, since the recipe calls for only 2/3 cup of buttermilk, you might not want to buy a whole carton.
+Since the recipe calls for only 2/3 cup of buttermilk, you might not want to buy a whole carton.
 It’s easy to make your own by combining regular milk with a bit of lemon juice or vinegar (see recipe below for exact quantities).
 Whisk well to combine and set aside.

-Next, whisk the dry ingredients together in a large bowl.
+Next, combine the dry ingredients together in a large bowl.

 Add the wet ingredients to the dry.